-TripAdvisor has a community bulletin board that specializes in Malta travel.
+TripAdvisor has a community bulletin board that specialises in Malta travel.
 Here are a few tips on Malta SIM cards from visitors to the country.

 “You need some form of identification, passport or driving licence (to buy a SIM card)!”

 “You will need to top up with credit.
 There were bundles that include say an hour talk time for about EUR25.
 There are other operators.
 There’s a Vodafone store in arrivals at the airport though it closes at 8 or 9PM (depends which day).”

 Pros and cons of Malta’s top SIM card providers